Alfresco/docs-alfresco/sap-cloud/latest/config/genericxchange.md

 | `genericXchange.rest.sap.system.1.job.cronExpression`| The CRON expression used for the job.
 Example value: `0 0/1 * 1/1 * ? *`|

-> **Note:** It is possible to have up to 100 different Jobs, where each can invoke a separate OData service.
+It is possible to have up to 100 different Jobs, where each can invoke a separate OData service.
 This can be accomplished by duplicating the both properties and increasing the number within the key names.

 ### Settings for RFC/SNC {#gx_basic_rfc}
 If the data exchange should happen via RFC/SNC by calling a SAP function module, the following properties must be added: